ali-khodagholi/PSO-MATLAB/README.md

 # PSO-MATLAB
-Particle Swarm Optimization (PSO) with MATLAB Language Programming
+Particle Swarm Optimization (PSO)
+This is a metaheuristic algorithm for optimizing single object problems.

+## How to Run
+1. Change `cost_function.m` file according your objective function.
+2. Change pso parameter in `main.m` file
+3. Modify results section in `main.m` file for generating results graph